Optimizing Heat Alert Issuance with Reinforcement Learning: Introduction

 \section{Introduction}

-Extensive evidence links exposure to extreme heat to increases in morbidity and mortality \citep{ebi_heat-health_2021}.
-Heat alerts are a practical and low-cost intervention to mitigate these effects \citep{ebi_alerts_2004} by encouraging protective measures such as hydrating more, avoiding physical exertion outdoors, and opening cooling centers.
-However, studies investigating the effectiveness of heat alerts have observed mixed results \citep{weinberger_alerts_2018, wu_stochastic_intervention_2022}.
-Developing methods to optimize the issuance of heat alerts to minimize the adverse health impacts of extreme heat is an open problem.
+Extensive evidence links exposure to extreme heat to increases in morbidity and mortality \cite{ebi_heat-health_2021}.
+Heat alerts are a practical and low-cost intervention to mitigate these effects \cite{ebi_alerts_2004} by encouraging protective measures such as hydrating more, avoiding physical exertion outdoors, and opening cooling centers.
+However, studies investigating the effectiveness of heat alerts have observed mixed results \cite{weinberger_alerts_2018, wu_stochastic_intervention_2022}.
+Developing methods to optimize the issuance of heat alerts for public health is an open problem.

 Various challenges stand in the way of solving this problem.
-First, issuing too many heat alerts may lead to alert fatigue \citep{nahum-shani_JITAI_2017} and health-protective resource depletion on both individual and community/institutional levels.
+First, issuing too many heat alerts may lead to alert fatigue \cite{nahum-shani_JITAI_2017} and health-protective resource depletion on both individual and community/institutional levels.
 Sequential decision-making (SDM) methods offer a promising yet unexplored avenue for tackling this issue.
-Second, despite representing a significant health threat on the population scale, local health impacts of heat---and therefore heat alerts---are small and easily confounded in observational data sets \citep{weinberger_heat_2021}.
-Rare events and low signal (small effects) have been shown to challenge algorithmic decision-making \citep{frank2008reinforcement, romoff2018reward}.
-Third, mainstream SDM methods are not suitable for spatially heterogeneous settings in which a single policy is not equally effective in all regions or dynamically changing contexts \citep{padakandla2021survey}.
+Second, despite representing a significant health threat on the population scale, local health impacts of heat---and therefore heat alerts---are small and easily confounded in observational data sets \cite{weinberger_heat_2021}.
+Rare events and low signal (small effects) have been shown to challenge algorithmic decision-making \cite{frank2008reinforcement, romoff2018reward}.
+Third, mainstream SDM methods are not suitable for spatially heterogeneous settings in which a single policy is not equally effective in all regions or dynamically changing contexts \cite{padakandla2021survey}.
 However, attempting to identify independent policies for each location drastically reduces the amount of available historical data.

-In this paper, we lay the foundation for addressing these challenges by introducing a framework for optimizing heat alert issuance using reinforcement learning (RL) enabled by statistical modeling.
-The RL paradigm enables learning SDM policies that indicate whether to issue a heat alert at each point in time with the goal of minimizing health risk---which in RL terms is the negative reward signal---over the long run.
-The two main components of our framework are visualized in Figure \ref{fig:overview} and summarized below.